Orlando Attorney Skilled in Defense of Violent Crime Cases

 Mr. Yates knows how to challenge the specific elements of a crime.
 If the offense should not have been charged as a violent crime, he can often negotiate a reduction in charges.
 If a client has a justifiable reason for using force, it is possible to get the charges dropped altogether.

-Contact a violent crime defense attorney in Orlando for a free consultation
+Contact a violent crime defense attorney in Orlando for a consultation

 Conviction for a violent crime can damage your reputation, compromise your freedom and expose you to civil liability for another person’s injuries.
-If you face such charges, call The Law Offices of Tad A. Yates, P.A. at 407-608-7777 or contact us online to schedule your free consultation.
+If you face such charges, call The Law Offices of Tad A. Yates, P.A. at 407-608-7777 or contact us online to schedule a consultation.